 FMLA - Family Medical Leave

-May 3, 2013: Parking Permit Information: If you use payroll deduction to pay for your parking permit, the monthly deduction from your paycheck will continue during your leave, unless you return your permit to the Business Auxiliary Services Parking office prior to beginning your approved leave. [read more]
+May 3, 2013: Parking Permit Information: If you use payroll deduction to pay for your parking permit, the monthly deduction from your paycheck will continue during your leave, unless you return your permit to the Campus Services Parking office prior to beginning your approved leave. [read more]